 Causes of Cramping During Early Pregnancy

 3. Miscarriage - Cramping during early pregnancy, especially accompanied by spotting or bleeding, is a warning sign of a possible miscarriage.
+Mild cramping is perfectly normal in early pregnancy.

 4. Ectopic pregnancy - Ectopic pregnancy is a serious condition and requires immediate medical attention.
 Signs of an ectopic pregnancy include cramping and abdominal pain (particularly on one side), spotting, or bleeding.